-Included in Airbnb’s Top Ten “Most Wished For” places to stay in the world, this personal island paradise in the sky lets travelers enjoy solar powered off-the-grid living without sacrificing any of the comforts of normal life.
-Kristie bought the land, sight unseen, for 8K.
-She and and her mom built this secluded bamboo treehouse 15’ in the air, using strap winches to hoist the wood beams inch by inch into place.
+Included in Airbnb’s Top Ten “Most Wish Listed” places to stay in the world, this personal island paradise in the sky allows travelers to enjoy solar powered off-the-grid living without sacrificing any of the comforts of normal life.
+Kristie bought the land, sight unseen, for $8,000.
+She and her mom built this secluded treehouse 15-feet in the air using strap winches to hoist the wood beams inch-by-inch into place.

-Nestled in a canopy of local flora, you enter through a trapdoor and enjoy 360 views of the lush jungle from the wrap around lanai.
-Natural light floods the house, and bamboo fixtures and vintage wallpaper and white accents give the space a cloud-like aura.Check it out
+Nestled in a canopy of local flora, you enter through a trapdoor and enjoy a 360 degree view of the lush jungle from the wrap around lanai.
+Natural light floods the house while bamboo fixtures, vintage wallpaper, and white accents give the space a cloud-like aura.Check it out

 The Hobbit Inn

-For Kristie’s next build she wanted to do something completely different in design, construction and terrain.
-She didn’t know much about Lord of the Rings but she loved their cozy, underground homes.
+For Kristie’s next build, she wanted to do something completely different in design, construction, and terrain.
+She didn’t know much about hobbits in The Lord of the Rings, but she did love their cozy underground homes.
 Her attention to detail would make Tolkien proud.

-She gave her house a character in which to design around, in this case that took the form of a carpenter hobbit.
-Kristie painstakingly crafted wood archways, a cordwood floor, and retrofitted a wood tub!
+She gave her house a character in which to design around.
+In this case, that took the form of a carpenter hobbit.
+Kristie painstakingly crafted wood archways, laid a cordwood floor, and retrofitted a wood tub!

-The Hobbit Inn is the most wished for place to stay in Washington state and most guests wait over a year for the opportunity to live like hobbits for a few days.Check it out
+The Hobbit Inn is the most wished for place to stay in the state of Washington and most guests wait over a year for the opportunity to live like hobbits for a few days.Check it out

 Crystal Peak Lookout

-Kristie’s passion for recycling is most evident in this beautifully restored 1950s Fire Lookout.
-Completely rat infested when Kristie bought it, the structure is now a gorgeous 14X14 sq. ft. fortress of solitude 25 feet in the sky overlooking a 13-acres of pristine Idaho forest.
-Kirstie’s most expensive property to date at $67K.
-This exquisite and remote location is an homage to the historic and vital role fire lookouts once played in the American Northwest.
+Kristie’s passion for recycling is most evident in this beautifully restored 1950’s fire lookout.
+Completely rat infested when Kristie bought it, the structure is now a gorgeous 14X14 square foot fortress of solitude 25 feet in the sky overlooking 13-acres of pristine Idaho forest.
+Kristie’s most expensive property to date at $67,000, this exquisite and remote location is a homage to the historic and vital role fire lookouts once played in the American Northwest.

-The property includes a sauna made from an old shed with a bucket shower.
-Kristie also restored a 1964 Thikol Snowcat so that guests could enjoy the lookout in the winter months complete with a hot cocoa bar for the ride.Check it out
+The property includes a sauna, made from an old shed, with a bucket shower.
+Kristie also restored a 1964 Thikol Snowcat so that guests could enjoy the lookout in the winter months -- hot cocoa bar included.Check it out

 The White Barn

-The White Barn at Happy Valley is the perfect venue featuring 100 year old craftsmanship with exclusive amenities
+The White Barn at Happy Valley is the perfect event space featuring 100-year-old craftsmanship with exclusive amenities.

-Antique beams, vaulted ceilings blended with exceptional décor gives guests the rustic, charm look they desire for their venue.
+Antique beams and vaulted ceilings blend with exceptional décor to give guests that rustic, charming look they desire for their venue.
 Schedule a tour to book your next event.Learn More

 Join The List